RickCarlino/KoalaCards/README.md

 Here's how the app works:

 1. Korean sentences with English translations are loaded into a SQLite database (I use `seeds.ts` for now but an editor is in the works).
-1. The app creates a queue of sentences, sorted by difficulty.
-Difficulty comes from past quiz fails.
-More on quizzes soon.
+1. The app creates a queue of sentences, sorted by scheduling need, which is calculated via a cards age and difficulty.
 1. The app asks the user to take one of three quizzes.
 All quizzes involve listening to Korean speech or speaking Korean sentences into the microphone. 🎤
-1. The user has to pass a quiz to move on.
+1. The user must pass a quiz to move on to the next card.
 1. Once the quiz is complete, the sentence is played back in Korean and English.
 The user's audio is also played back to help with pronunciation.
-1. The process goes on until the queue is empty or the user quits the program.
+1. The process goes on until the queue is empty.

 The app has three types of quizzes: